sguzunov/docs/docs/developers/03_dev-tools/dev-tools.md

 In addition, the following tools are also available for debugging:

-- [Applications View](../../getting-started/what-is-glue42/general-overview/index.html#using_glue42_enterprise-applications_view) - a tool that provides general overview of all running hidden or visible applications.
+- [Applications View](../../getting-started/what-is-glue42/general-overview/index.html#using_glue42_enterprise-applications_view) - a tool that provides general overview of all running hidden or visible apps.
 - Press `F12` on a focused Glue42 window to open the built-in browser developer console.
 - Add DevTools Extensions supported by Electron to [**Glue42 Enterprise**](https://glue42.com/enterprise/).
 See [Adding DevTools Extensions](../../glue42-concepts/glue42-platform-features/index.html#adding_devtools_extensions).

 ## Application Monitor

-The Application Monitor provides an overview of all applications running in [**Glue42 Enterprise**](https://glue42.com/enterprise/) and their performance.
+The Application Monitor provides an overview of all apps running in [**Glue42 Enterprise**](https://glue42.com/enterprise/) and their performance.
 This tool is useful when you want to gain a general perspective of how an app (or several apps) behaves within [**Glue42 Enterprise**](https://glue42.com/enterprise/).
 See how much time it takes for [**Glue42 Enterprise**](https://glue42.com/enterprise/) to load your app, how long has the app been running, what potential issues your app has or may cause and compare the performance of different apps.

 ![Application Monitor](../../images/dev-tools/application-monitor/app-monitor.png)

 ### Enabling Performance Tracking

 The Application Monitor is disabled by default.
-To be able to use the Application Monitor and the Performance Report, enable the tracking of application performance information from the [**Glue42 Enterprise**](https://glue42.com/enterprise/) system configuration.
+To be able to use the Application Monitor and the Performance Report, enable the tracking of app performance information from the [**Glue42 Enterprise**](https://glue42.com/enterprise/) system configuration.

 Configure the `"performanceTracker"` top-level key in the `system.json` file of [**Glue42 Enterprise**](https://glue42.com/enterprise/) to enable performance tracking: